Convenience Store Robberies and Safety in Mexico

 After four years here, I compare circumstances more logically.
 Instead of surmising in my resort parking lot that “Mexico is dangerous!”
 I thought about crime in U.S. cities when they host the Super Bowl.
 Probably spikes up considerably.

 A quick search ion the internet (in both English and Spanish) demonstrated roughly the same instances of shootings in and around OXXO’s as 7/11’s in both countries.

 Yes, some important things, language, the level of police corruption, cuisine, processes are different in Mexico.
 After a few years here though, once you start making true comparisons.
 You'll find many, many things are not.

-Related: Is Mexico Safe?
+Related link: Is Mexico Safe?
 One of my first experiences related to answering that question.

 Mérida is a top spot for aspiring expats.
 Learn a little about it and Mexico from a "If Only I Had a Place" (my book on renting in Mexico) rental concierge.

 Next up: Preparing you for your first rock concert in Mexico.

 Kerry Baker is a partner with Ventanas Mexico and author of this blog as well as two books; most recently "If Only I Had a Place" a guide to the aspiring expat on how to rent in Mexico properly and luxuriously.
 The book gives you both a how-to and a fluid system to establish your best expat life.